nginxinc/nginx-controller-lab/docs/class1/module4/lab1.rst

     ..
 NOTE::
         Notice that many "Event Details" data points can be used as filters.
 This powerful filtering feature allows for quick pattern detection.

 #.
-You are be presented with a list of security events for a specific remote IP address.
+You are now presented with a list of security events filtered by a specific remote IP address.
 Based on the filtered list, does this look like a legitimate application user?

     .. image:: ./media/TradingMainCASComponentEventsDetailsIPFiltered.png